irusri/geniesys/docs/plugins/load_genome.md

 ### Loading to primary tables

 Now we need to load above two files(gene_info.txt and transcript_info.txt) into the newly created database.
 There is a script(`load_data.sh`) to do this.
-We can download the script and enter correct `username, password and database` information to `DB_USER,DB_PASS and DB` parameters respectively.
+We can download the script and enter the correct `username, password and database` information to `DB_USER, DB_PASS and DB` parameters respectively.

 ```shell
 ## Download all required scripts